Hazeee23/Data-Cleaning/README.md

 This project helped me practice using SQL for real-world data cleaning.
 I learned how to identify and remove duplicate records, standardize inconsistent values, convert data types, handle missing values, and validate a cleaned dataset before using it for analysis.

-## Next Step

-The cleaned dataset can be used for further exploratory data analysis and visualization.